-Return type: StringArray – array of MO Instance URIs.
+Return type: StringArray – array of MO instance URIs.

 getMOByURI

-This method allows retrieving the DMObject (See sub clause 7.4) representing the MO Instance identified by provided URI.
+This method allows retrieving the DMObject (See sub clause 7.5) representing the MO instance identified by provided URI.
 This method is asynchronous and therefore returns immediately.
 The successCB and errorCB callback functions are used to handle the results.

-.